Relative Optimality Conditions and Algorithms for Treespace Fr\'{e}chet Means: Background

 \section{Background}

-Definitions and descriptions of phylogenetic trees and Billera-Holmes-Vogtman (BHV) Treespace are given in Sec. \ref{sec:PhylogeneticTrees} and Sec. \ref{sec:TreeSpace}.
+Definitions and descriptions of phylogenetic trees and Billera, Holmes, and Vogtman (BHV) Treespace are given in Sec. \ref{sec:PhylogeneticTrees} and Sec. \ref{sec:TreeSpace}.
 Treespace geodesics are defined in Sec. \ref{sec:Geodesics}.
 In Sec. \ref{sec:FMproblem} we state the Fr\'{e}chet mean optimization problem.
 In Sec. \ref{sec:VistalCells} we describe how the combinatorics of treespace geodesics lead to subdivision of treespace into regions where the Fr\'{e}chet function has a fixed algebraic form.